Machine Learning For Dummies - Luca Massaron - E-Book

 Overcoming AI Fantasies

-Considering the Relationship between AI and Machine Learning
+Considering the Relationship Between AI and Machine Learning

 Considering AI and Machine Learning Specifications

-Defining the Divide between Art and Engineering
+Defining the Divide Between Art, Science, and Engineering

 Predicting the Next AI Winter

-Considering the Sources of Big Data
+Considering the Sources of Data

 Specifying the Role of Statistics in Machine Learning